Signup

 Horn:

-Like all rhinos, black rhinos have two horns made of keratin.
+Like all rhinos, Black Rhinos have two horns made of keratin.
 The front horn is larger, averaging around 20 inches (50 cm) but can grow up to 4.5 feet (1.35 meters).
 The second horn is typically smaller.
 These horns are used for defence, digging for water, and breaking branches.

 Rhino horns are made of keratin, similar to our hair and fingernails and has absolutely no medicinal benefit.